Divers Caution - Lk. Minnewanka Poor Vis

 See the AUC's Alberta Dive Guide for further descriptions of these dive sites in Banff.

-Note that the "Submerged Townsite of Minnewanka Landing" is a boat dive & does not have safety marker buoys.
+Note that the "Submerged Townsite of Minnewanka Landing" is a boat dive & does not have safety marker buoys at this time.
 The boat must fly a "Dive Flag" when diving there.
 Live boat is recommended.
 DO NOT MOOR your boat to the marker (if present).

 Two Jack Lake is often open for scuba diving and the visibility there can also be poor but varies depending on local conditions.
 Please share the parking lot & beach area with other public users.